JiggityMaggotKetamynes/Chips/Equity&Curious.md

-## If you have not formed the company yet, describe the planned equity ownership breakdown among the founders, employees and any other proposed stockholders.

 ## If there are multiple founders, be sure to give the proposed equity ownership of each founder and founder title (e.g. CEO).
 (This question is as much for you as us.)